d4rken-org/permission-pilot/PRIVACY_POLICY.md

 ## Installed application information

-Permission Pilot uses the `QUERY_ALL_PACKAGES` permission to gather information about installed applications and their permissions.
-This permission is required for the app to work.
-Information about installed apps is only processed locally.
-Permission Pilot has no internet permission and does not automatically upload data to 3rd parties.
-Note: Information about installed apps may be contained in manually generated [debug logs](#debug-log).
+Permission Pilot requires the `QUERY_ALL_PACKAGES` permission to access and display information about installed applications and their permissions.
+Information about installed apps is processed locally.
+Permission Pilot has no internet permission and does not upload data to 3rd parties.
+Note: Information about installed apps may also be contained in manually generated [debug logs](#debug-log).

 ## Debug log